mattybrad/drumkid/docs/v6/manual.md

 **Pitch** - Alters the playback speed of the samples.
 Will play samples backwards if you turn the knob below halfway.

 **Crush** - Reduces the number of bits used to calculate the audio output, creating a digital distortion effect.
 Higher values are clean, lower values are more distorted (fewer bits).
-CHECK THIS BEFORE RELEASE, MIGHT BE REVERSED

 **Crop** - Crops the end of the samples, creating a staccato effect.
 Lower values are more cropped.
-CHECK THIS BEFORE RELEASE, MIGHT BE REVERSED

 **Drop** - This control mutes some or all of the drum channels, allowing you to quickly "drop" everything except the hi-hat and snare, for example, or only retain the kick drum.
 Broadly, this control has "treble-y" channels at one end and "bass-y" channels at the other.
 The setting corresponding to all the channels being audible is somewhere in the middle.